 Mary-Lou is the co-founder of StreetSmart and is the former Director of London’s Groucho Club, where the StreetSmart campaign first began.
-In 2015 she brought a dash of Groucho Club glamour to Dorset, opening her own hotel.
+In 2015 she brought a dash of Groucho Club glamour to Dorset, opening her own hotel, The Seaside Boarding House.

 Nick was Co-Founder and Director of the Poster Shop.
 In 1998 he turned his entrepreneurial skills to growing and establishing StreetSmart, and was Director until 2004.
 He now runs his own wine consultancy business managing clients’ wine cellars.